Chiropractic Regulations in Thailand

 The main objective of regulation is to protect the public from possible harm.
 Chiropractic is a demanding profession which requires years of training and practice to master.
 When someone without proper training attempts to perform Chiropractic techniques on someone, they put that person at great risk of injury.
 Unfortunately, Thailand has a reputation for attracting people of questionable backgrounds which makes screening all the more important.

 Below is a list of all the Chiropractors who currently have Chiropractic Permits.
-By choosing a Chiropractor from the list below, you can be assured the Chiropractor has been properly screened for professional competence and that they don’t have a record of any wrongdoing that could endanger a potential patient.
+By choosing a Chiropractor from the list below, you can be assured the Chiropractor is legally allowed to practice in Thailand and has been properly screened for both professional competence, and for a record without any history of wrongdoing that could endanger a potential patient.
+If you are being treated by a Chiropractor in Thailand who is not on the list of the 30 chiropractors below, they are practicing illegally.

 Note: DC stands for Doctor of Chiropractic